Are You Offended When Mistake is Pointed Out?

 Don’t we all get enough junk email without having those who are uninformed (or don’t make the effort to be informed) sending more junk through the pipeline?

-There are two things to discuss here.
-If we don’t want others on our list to know or respond to those listed, put their e-mail addresses in the BCc: field.
+There are two points to discuss here.
+First, if we don’t want others on our list to know or respond to those listed, put their email addresses in the BCc: field.
 That is your call to make after all.

-Stating she checks things out (at sites such as Hoax-Slayer.com) before forwarding sounds like a smart thing to do considering all the junk and misinformation being forwarded around.
-If you had checked this out you certainly wouldn’t have proceeded to send out an inaccurate e-mail — would you?
+Next, stating she checks things out before forwarding sounds like a smart thing to do.
+Considering all the junk and misinformation being forwarded around why wouldn’t you?
+If you had checked this out you certainly wouldn’t have proceeded to send out an inaccurate email — would you?

 Good Netiquette dictates you do NOT just forward anything that lands in your inbox as true or real.
-You should make the extra effort at any of the various websites that cover urban legends, only one of which is Hoax-Slayer.com.
+You should make the extra effort at any of the various websites that cover urban legends.
+One of which is Truth or Fiction.

-Rather than look at the person as rude, why not send her a short “thank you” with your humble apologies thanking her for letting you know about Hoax-Slayer.com and that you know you still have things to learn.
-You now know to check things out before forwarding and she provided you the resource to do just that.
+Rather than look at the person as rude, why not send her a short “thank you” with your humble apologies thanking her for letting you know?
+Admitting that you know you still have things to learn is indicative of a person worth communicating with.

-Everyone still has things to learn online – I learn something new every day and I’ve been online for almost two decades.
+Everyone still has things to learn online – I learn something new every day and I’ve been online for over two decades.
 There is nothing wrong with that – that is what makes online so exhilarating!